MichaelF77/embark-framework-nosim/README.md

+THis is a version of Embark framework without simulator to reduce dependencies when the testing is performed on private chain.
 This Readme applies to Embark 1.0.0 Beta which is currently under development.
 For the old version please check the old [readme](https://github.com/iurimatias/embark-framework/blob/0.9.3/README.md)

 What is embark